 We are taught how to move and behave in the outer world, a good example of this is an army, but we are never taught how to be still and examine what is within ourselves.
 When we learn to do this through meditation, we attain the highest of all joys that can never be experienced by a human being.
 All the other joys in the world are momentary, but the joy of meditation is immense and everlasting.
 This is not an exaggeration; it is a truth supported by a long line of Zen Masters or sages, both those who renounced the world and attained truth, and those who continued living in the world yet remained unaffected by it.

-Zen Meditation is a practical means for calming yourself, for letting go of your biases and seeing what is, openly and clearly.
+Zen Meditation is a practical means of calming yourself, for letting go of your biases and seeing what is, openly and clearly.
 It is a way of training the mind so that you are not distracted and caught up in its endless churning.
 Meditation teaches you to systematically explore your inner dimensions.
-It is a system of commitment, not commandment.
+It is a system of commitment, not commands.
 You are committing to yourself, to your path, and to the goal of knowing yourself.
-But at the same time, learning to be calm and still should not become a ceremony or religious ritual; it is a universal requirement of the human body.
+But at the same time, learning to be calm with a clear mind, it should not become a ceremony or religious ritual; it is a universal requirement of the human body.

 How to Cultivate Stillness